 No matter if you're an experienced camper, or are just starting out, there's nothing like a sudden rain shower to make you miss your home comforts.

 Camping can be a great way to de-stress, unwind, and spend time outside - but dealing with unexpected weather can definitely put a 'damper' on things!
-If you're concerned about camping in the rain, making sure you stay prepared and have the right knowledge can make a huge difference - whether you're headed to a rainy area or simply trying not to get caught out!
+If you're concerned about camping in the rain, making sure you stay prepared and have the right knowledge can make a huge difference - whether you're headed to a rainy area or simply trying not to get caught out.
+Even the best air tent can't guarantee good weather!

 Luckily, this little guide has everything you'll need to make sure that sudden showers don't get in the way of your camping trip.
 We've got all the right tips to help you choose the right camping spot, pitch your tent in the rain, and keep you gear as dry as possible!
 If you'd like any further information, scroll to the bottom for the answers to some key FAQs about camping in the rain.